Euclidean plane and its relatives; a minimalist introduction: Circumcircle and circumcenter

-\begin{thm}{Theorem} Perpendicular bisectors to the sides of any nondegenerate triangle in the Euclidean plane intersect at one point. \end{thm}
+\begin{thm}{Theorem} Perpendicular bisectors to the sides of every nondegenerate triangle intersect at one point. \end{thm}

-The point of the intersection of the perpendicular bisectors is called circumcenter.
-It is the center of the circumcircle of the triangle; i.e., the circle which pass through all three vertices of the triangle.
-The circumcenter of the triangle is usually denoted by $O$.
+The point of intersection of the perpendicular bisectors is called the \emph{circumcenter}.
+It is the center of the \emph{circumcircle} of the triangle; that is, a circle that passes thru all three vertices of the triangle.
+The circumcenter of the triangle is usually denoted by~$O$.